Apply to Face Blog

 Fast forward to modern times and mincemeat is still full of dried fruits such as raisins, sultanas and candied peel.

-It does contains suet though (you can get vegetarian versions) and is full of spices that we now associate with Christmas, such as, cloves, cinnamon, nutmeg and mace.
+It does contain suet though (you can get vegetarian versions) and is full of spices that we now associate with Christmas, such as, cloves, cinnamon, nutmeg and mace.

 mincemeat loaf cake on a grey napkin with a slice missing from the front of the cake.
 Silver and red christmas decorations are in the background.
 A small dish of mincemeat and a spoon are in the foreground.